Yurii Hlushko: Life

-Hlushko was born 4 April 1882 in the village of Nova Basan, Chernihiv Oblast.
+Hlushko was born on 4 April 1882 in the village of Nova Basan, Chernihiv Oblast.

 In 1896 Hlushko graduated from the Zhmerynka two-class railway school, and in 1899, the Kiev Technical Railway School as a speciality technician.
 During 1901–1903, he worked as a machinist (steamship engineer) in the Voluntary Fleet which provided sea transportation from Odessa to Vladivostok.
 During 1883 – 1901 the steamship company transported immigrants from Ukraine to Green Ukraine.

 Between 1904 and 1907, he worked for the Chinese Eastern Railway in Manchuria.
 From 1907, he lived in Vladivostok, worked as a draftsman and technician (1908–1910), and later as a technician in the construction of the Vladivostok fortress (1911–1916).
 Since then, he has connect his life with Ukrainian cultural life in Vladivostok.
-He became to use his creative pseudonym – Yuri Mova (first recorded in 1908).
+He began to use his creative pseudonym – Yuri Mova - first recorded in 1908.
 He became active in the amateur Ukrainian theater society organized by the local Ukrainian community and the Ukrainian student society.

 Hlushko was mobilized during the First World War and served at the Caucasian front in 1916–1917.
 In the spring of 1918 he became the head of the Vladivostok Ukrainian society "Prosvita" (Просвіта—"Enlightenment") and the Vladivostok Ukrainian Council.
-He became the chairman of 3rd Ukrainian Far Eastern Council in the summer of 1918.
+He became the chairman of the 3rd Ukrainian Far Eastern Council in the summer of 1918.
 He organized the 4th Ukrainian Far Eastern Council, which proclaimed him head of the Ukrainian Far Eastern Secretariat.

 Secretariat of the Green Wedge

-In the Autumn of 1918, Hlushko initiated the IV Ukrainian Far Eastern Congress in Vladivostok, where he was approved by the head of the Ukrainian Far Eastern Secretariat – The executive body of the Ukrainian Far Eastern Regional Council, Since then, Hlushko became the head of the Ukrainian National Liberation Movement of the Green Wedge.
+In the Autumn of 1918, Hlushko initiated the IV Ukrainian Far Eastern Congress in Vladivostok, where he was approved by the head of the Ukrainian Far Eastern Secretariat – the executive body of the Ukrainian Far Eastern Regional Council, Since then, Hlushko became the head of the Ukrainian National Liberation Movement of the Green Wedge.